sagnik-p/Arduino_rubber_ducky/README.md

 ## HID?
 HID stands for Human Interface Devices, it includes devices like keyboard, mouse, joystick. which acts as an interface between the computer and human beings.
 That is why it cannot get detected as the computer thinks its an interface.

+# what is the difference between an actual rubber ducky and arduino rubber ducky?
+1. Actual rubber ducky is more stealthy, looks just like a usb pendrive
+2. Actual rubber ducky is much faster.
+However, speed won't matter much since the size of payloads is small usually
+3. Code has to be stored on an micro SD card in the actual thing, so it can be easily updated/changed

+## Advantages:
+1. CHEAPER
+2. You make something on your own rather than buying something
+3. Arduino Rubber Ducky(s) can be reused as a normal arduino

+'''
+This is to demonstrate the working, this is a good alternative to the actual rubber ducky in most of the cases (except the fact that it does not look like a pen drive)
+This is for eduational purpose only
+'''
 # Arduino_rubber_ducky
-This repo contains all the firmware files needed to make a USB rubber ducky / hid device / bad usb with an arduino uno board

-You need to have Arduino IDE (latest recommended) From the official [Arduino Website](https://www.arduino.cc/en/software) You need to download ATMEL FLIP software [click here](https://www.microchip.com/en-us/development-tool/FLIP)
+This repo contains all the firmware files needed to make a USB rubber ducky / hid device / bad usb with an arduino uno board You need to have Arduino IDE (latest recommended) From the official [Arduino Website](https://www.arduino.cc/en/software) You need to download ATMEL FLIP software [click here](https://www.microchip.com/en-us/development-tool/FLIP)
 >This software uploads the .hex firmware file to the arduino